-Reuters reported that former President Donald Trump wrote on the social network Truth Social on June 8 that President Joe Biden's administration informed his lawyers that he had been indicted for mishandling sensitive government documents.
+Reuters reported that former President Donald Trump wrote on social network Truth Social on June 8 that President Joe Biden's administration informed his lawyers that he had been indicted for mishandling sensitive government documents.

 Second Indictment

-Speaking on CNN, Trump attorney Jim Trusty said the charges include conspiracy, false statements, obstruction of justice and unlawful retention of classified documents under the Espionage Act.
+Speaking on CNN, Trump lawyer Jim Trusty said the charges include conspiracy, false statements, obstruction of justice and unlawful retention of classified documents under the Espionage Act.
 Trusty also said he expects to see the indictment between now and June 13.

 Former US President Donald Trump speaks at an event in Manchester, New Hampshire (USA) on April 27.

-The indictment is Trump’s second since leaving office and marks the first time in U.S. history that a former president has faced federal charges.
-Trump pleaded not guilty in April to 34 felony counts brought by U.S. Attorney Alvin Bragg related to hush money payments to porn star Stormy Daniels before the 2016 election.
+The indictment is Trump's second since leaving office and marks the first time in US history that a former president has faced federal charges.
+In April, Trump pleaded not guilty to 34 felony counts brought by US Attorney Alvin Bragg related to hush money payments to porn star Stormy Daniels before the 2016 election.

 Former President Trump has vehemently denied any wrongdoing in both cases.
 Mr. Trump said he has been summoned to appear in a federal court in Miami, Florida, on the classified documents case at 3 p.m. on June 13 (local time).

-Reaction of some parties
+Reactions from some parties

 US Congressman Jim Jordan and House Republicans hold a press conference on May 11.